rocky-linux/documentation/en/rocky/8/admin_guide/12-network.md

 The fully qualified machine name (**FQDN**) becomes `pc-rocky.mydomain.lan`.

-A set of computers can be grouped into a logical, name-resolving set called a DNS domain.
+A set of computers can be grouped into a logical, name-resolving, set called a DNS domain.
 A DNS domain is not, of course, limited to a single physical network.

 In order for a computer to be part of a DNS domain, it must be given a DNS suffix (here `mydomain.lan`) as well as servers that it can query.